25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

   - Create a platform application
   - Create a platform endpoint
   - Publish to the platform endpoint
-  - Works with Google GCM, Apple APNS, Amazon ADM...
+  - Works with Google GCM, Apple APNS, Amazon ADM..

 ### Amazon SNS - Security